Best Espresso Machine under $500: Which One Should You Get?

 Go for solid gear

 Okay, so by now we agree that the semi is the way to go.
 But the market is still huge.
-Luckily, you can always go the direction of the ‘classic.’
+Luckily, you can always go for one of the classics.
 Some machines have been around for decades, which is a long time in today’s hectic consumer environment.
-What this means, is that customer complaints have been minimal and that no R&D department has been able to come up with severe improvements for years.
+What this means, is that customer complaints have been minimal and that no R&D department has been able to come up with improvements for years.

 So it’s all pretty easy, right?
 Well, it would have been, if the espresso market hadn’t been shaken up by a specific Australian company within recent years.